 Dr. Sonja Brandt joined the Teaching and Leadership faculty here at UND in 2019.
 She is a member of the Elementary Education program, teaching preservice teachers in early childhood and elementary programs as well as graduate students in literacy education.
-Her work focuses on teachers' awareness of their nonverbal behaviors during instruction to increase and positively impact student learning.
+Her work focuses on teachers' awareness of their nonverbal behaviors during instruction to increase and positively impact student learning as well as incorporating active learning strategies into her teachings and as a guide for her undergraduate and graduate students.
 Dr. Brandt and her husband and two children live here in Grand Forks.
 She enjoys reading, photography, spending time outdoors, and traveling with her family.

 TL 328 Survey of Children's Literature

 TL 409 Reading in the Content Areas